wangywUST/wangywust.github.io/Course/lecture_4.md

 The parameter calculation principles remain the same across all variations; you just substitute the new dimensions into the formulas above. -->

-# Lecture 4: Analysis of Transformer Models: Parameter Count, Computation, Activations, and KV Cache
+# Lecture 4: Analysis of Transformer Models: Parameter Count, Computation, Activations

 In-Class Question 1: Given layer number $N$ as 6, model dimension $d_{model}$ as 512, feed-forward dimension $d_{ff}$ = 2048, number of attention heads $h$ = 8, what is the total number of learnable parameters in a vanilla Transformer model?